Jamie Wyeth: Critical reaction

 When Wyeth had his first exhibition in New York in 1965, he received a scathing review by the New York Times.
 His work was compared to that of his ancestors, neither of whom were considered contenders in the commercial business of modern art.
 Jamie Wyeth's critics level some of the same charges as they do against his father — to some, both artists seem anachronistic, too close to illustration, and out of touch with the 20th century evolution of post-Picasso modernism.
 He answers, "We're charged, my father and I, with being a pack of illustrators.
 I've always taken it as a supreme compliment.
 What's wrong with illustration?
 There's this thing now that illustrations are sort of secondary to art and I think it's a bunch of crap."

 According to the Brandywine River Museum, "James Wyeth had earned national attention with a posthumous portrait of John F. Kennedy and other work.
 Later, he produced striking portraits of Rudolf Nureyev and Andy Warhol, studies for which are in the museum's collection.
 Since then, Wyeth has established a distinctive style, characterized by strong images and sharp contrasts in his landscapes and portraits.
 He is known for his monumental animal portraits, including Portrait of Pig and Raven in the museum's collection, which represents various stages in his changing style."

-In "Jamie Wyeth: Proteus in Paint" Joyce Hill Stoner said of Wyeth: Jamie Wyeth lives on his own terms with a healthy respect for his heritage and a unique ability to translate acute observations into a spectrum of visual experiences in an impressive range of styles from the laser-like intensity of Portrait of Shorty to the archetypal but ironic encrusted image of an animal friend in Portrait of Pig to the eerie painterly dreamscape of Comet.
+In "Jamie Wyeth: Proteus in Paint" Joyce Hill Stoner described Wyeth's work as reflecting his connection to his artistic heritage and his ability to translate detailed observations into varied visual styles, citing Portrait and Comet as examples.

 Ann Morgan, author of Oxford Dictionary of American Art and Arts, describes his style as one that follows the realistic style of his father, Andrew Wyeth, while venturing into "more psychologically fraught territory".
 When making portraits, Wyeth sees into the nature of an individual and portrays them with such detail and realism that the shocked subjects "often hid them up in their closets".